linehanMatt/tmp-content/knowledge-base/7.old-kb/building-a-narrative-native-app.md

 Narrative Native Apps are applications bundled with a UI that can perform various actions on behalf of a user utilizing the Narrative API.

-Native Apps appear in the [Narrative App Store](https://app.narrative.io/apps), where users can choose to install an app, accept the terms of service for using the app, and begin using it immediately.

 ### Narrative Native App Components

 The following components make up a Narrative Native App:

-1.  **Tacklebox UI:** A [Vue](https://vuejs.org/)\-based component library that makes it simple to build and deploy user interfaces that match the look and feel of the Narrative platform.
-Read more about [Tacklebox here](https://github.com/narrative-io/tackle-box).
-You can see also see and interact with the Tacklebox components in the [sandbox](https://codesandbox.io/s/github/narrative-io/narrative-tacklebox-sandbox) here.
-2.  **App Manifest:** A JSON blob that describes the required permissions, address of the app-hosted UI, configuration information and navigation pages required to render the app in the Narrative platform.
+1.  **App Manifest:** A JSON blob that describes the required permissions, address of the app-hosted UI, configuration information and navigation pages required to render the app in the Narrative platform.
-3.  **Auth:** Through an OAuth workflow, the Narrative Native App will be granted permissions to act on behalf of users that install the app.
+2.  **Auth:** Through an OAuth workflow, the Narrative Native App will be granted permissions to act on behalf of users that install the app.
-4.  **Narrative APIs:** Based on the permissions they have been granted, Native Apps make calls
+3.  **Narrative APIs:** Based on the permissions they have been granted, Native Apps make calls

 ### Narrative Native App Types